 For the love of Pete, just don’t do it!

 Paint is made up of different colors.
 Remember our lesson on color theory?
+If not click/tap here to take a quick refresher.
 The only simple colors are full-on primary colors – red, blue and yellow.

-When you or I pick a paint color at the store, it's usually under yellow florescent lighting, right?
-Well that florescent lighting changes the way all paint colors look to our eyes – the undertones.
+When you or I pick a paint color at the store, it’s usually under yellow fluorescent lighting, right?
+Well, that florescent lighting changes the way all paint colors look to our eyes and how we see the undertones.

 It simply will not look the same at home.
 EVER!